EozAddoc/EozAddoc/README.md

 🚀 About Me

 Hey there!
-I'm a Full-Stack Web Developer currently located in Paris, France 🇫🇷.
+I'm a AI student currently located in Paris, France 🇫🇷.
 I'm passionate about resolving bugs and developping new features for exciting projects !

 💻 My Tech Stack